L2jLiga/fastify-decorators/lib/docs/Getting-Started.md

 }
 ```

-Also we need to enable `experimentalDecorators` feature in our TypeScript config
+Also, we need to enable `experimentalDecorators` feature in our TypeScript config

 *tsconfig.json*:
 ```json